And Research Associate

 May 1997 – Sep 2000

-Used strong time management and organizational skills to install, commission, test, operate, maintain, and troubleshoot gas turbine generators (25 MW), diesel generator sets (up to 400 KVA), LT/HT AC/DC motors, LT/HT transformers, LT/HT switchboards with air/vacuum circuit breakers in a fully automated fertilizer plant producing 2000 metric tons of urea per day: ensured continuous and trouble-free plant operation.
+Used in-depth technical knowledge along with strong time management and organizational skills to install, commission, test, operate, maintain, and troubleshoot gas turbine generators (25 MW), diesel generator sets (up to 400 KVA), LT/HT AC/DC motors, LT/HT transformers, LT/HT switchboards with air/vacuum circuit breakers in a fully automated fertilizer plant producing 2000 metric tons of urea per day: ensured continuous and trouble-free plant operation.

 Worked as part of a team of electrical, mechanical, and process engineers, paying thorough attention to detail: the team succeeded in obtaining ISO 9002 and 14001 for the Plant.